tmdautov/frontend-interview-cheatsheet/README.md

 Debounce decorator is a high-order function that delays the function execution by the given timer.
 You are required to implement it.

-Debouncing is particularly useful in situations where you want to avoid the function being fired too frequently.
+Debouncing is particularly useful when you want to avoid the function being fired too frequently.
 A common use case is in search bars where you might want to wait for the user to finish typing before making an API call to fetch search results.

 ```js
 const debounce = (fn, ms) => {